Franck Pourcel

 Franck Pourcel (14 August 1913 – 12 November 2000) was a French composer, arranger, and conductor of popular and classical music.

 Biography

 Early life

 Born in Marseille, France, Pourcel started learning the violin at the age of six.
-Later, Pourcel studied violin at the Conservatoire in Marseille, and also drums because he loved jazz, and spent a year in Paris at the Conservatoire.
+Later, Pourcel studied violin at the Conservatoire in Marseille, and also drums because he loved jazz, and he spent a year in Paris at the Conservatoire.

 By 1931, he was working as a violinist in several theaters in Marseille, marrying Odette eight years later.
 He then became the musical director for Lucienne Boyer, with whom he went on a world tour.

 Career: recording

 He immigrated to the United States in 1952 but returned to France the following year to record "Blue Tango" and the follow-up "Limelight".
 In 1954, Pourcel recorded his first album on the Pathé-Marconi record label, with whom he would record a total of nine albums in a three-year period.
 In 1956, he recorded his version of The Platters hit "Only You", which sold over three million copies by 1959, and was awarded a gold disc.
 It peaked at number 9 on the United States Billboard pop chart during a 16 weeks chart run.